UnitySpec/UnitySpec/Docs~/GherkinReference.md

 Each step starts with `Given`, `When`, `Then`, `And`, or `But`.

-UnitySpec executes each step in a scenario one at a time, in the sequence you’ve written them in.
+UnitySpec executes each step in a scenario one at a time, in the sequence youâ€™ve written them in.
 When UnitySpec tries to execute a step, it looks for a matching step definition to execute.

 Keywords are not taken into account when looking for a step definition.
 This means you cannot have a